Can I Qualify for Disability with Vision Loss? (Updated for 2024)

 If you are blind and receive disability benefits, but you are thinking of returning to the workforce and you are interested in using your 9-month trial work period, you should consult with a disability advocate or attorney who handles such cases in your area.

 With the help of a disability lawyer, you can determine the best way to proceed and figure out what is best for your specific needs.
 Schedule a free case review by completing the Free Case Evaluation Form on this page.
-Claims are often initially denied disability, so working with a lawyer my help increase your chances.
-Be sure to look out for the signs that you will be denied for disability.
+Claims are often initially denied disability, so working with a lawyer may help increase your chances.

 Additional Resources For Those With A Vision Disability